Observation of the B$_\mathrm{c}^+$ meson in PbPb and pp collisions at $\sqrt{s_{\mathrm{NN}}} =$ 5.02 TeV and measurement of its nuclear modification factor: Abstract

 Requirements are also set on the probability of the trimuon vertex fit, the significance of its displacement from the collision vertex, the angle between the trimuon momentum and the segment joining the collision and trimuon vertices, the invariant mass corrected for the momentum of the neutrino transverse to the \PBpc momentum direction, and the sum of the angular separations $\Delta R = \sqrt{\smash[b]{(\Delta \eta)^2 + (\Delta \phi)^2 }}$ between the three muon pairs.

 After the selection, the simulated signal and the three background samples are used to train a boosted decision tree (BDT) using the TMVA package~\cite{Hocker:2007ht}.
-This combines the discriminating power of eight variables: the five discussed in the previous paragraph, the imbalance between the \pt of the \PJGy and of the third muon, the ratio of the $\Delta R$ of the \PJGy muons to the sum of the $\Delta R$ values from the other two dimuon combinations, and the significance of the displacement from the collision vertex for the non-\PJGy muon.
+This combines and optimizes the discriminating power of eight variables: the five discussed in the previous paragraph, the imbalance between the \pt of the \PJGy and of the third muon, the ratio of the $\Delta R$ of the \PJGy muons to the sum of the $\Delta R$ values from the other two dimuon combinations, and the significance of the displacement from the collision vertex for the non-\PJGy muon.

 Candidates with very low values of the resulting discriminant BDT variable (hence very high background probability) are rejected, losing only 0.1\% in signal efficiency.
-For each analysis bin, three intervals of increasing BDT values are set to contain about 25, 40, and 35\% of the expected signal, with increasing purity.
-These boundaries are chosen so that the first and last intervals are dominated by background and signal, respectively.
-Using \textsc{roofit}~\cite{Verkerke:2003ir}, a binned likelihood fit of the \pp or \PbPb trimuon mass distributions is performed with templates from the signal and the three backgrounds, simultaneously in the three BDT intervals, and in either two kinematic bins, two centrality bins, or the whole kinematic range.
+For each analysis bin, low, medium, and high BDT intervals are set to contain about 25, 40, and 35\%, respectively, of the expected signal.
+The first and last intervals are dominated by background and signal, respectively.
+A binned likelihood fit of the \pp or \PbPb trimuon mass distributions provides the signal yields.
+Using \textsc{roofit}~\cite{Verkerke:2003ir}, templates from the signal and the three backgrounds are simultaneously fitted in the three BDT intervals, and in either two kinematic bins, two centrality bins, or the whole kinematic range.
 The BDT distribution of the sum of the fitted templates is checked against that of data, and, in \pp collisions, corrected before re-running the template fit.

 The results of the fits in the three BDT intervals and integrated over the two kinematic regions are shown for \pp and \PbPb collisions in Fig.~\ref{fig:PbPbFit}.
 In each BDT bin, the signal purity and the measured yield, $N(\PBc)$, are given.
 The wrong-sign distributions, containing three same-sign muons in data, are superimposed to illustrate that the purely combinatorial background is easily rejected.
-The absolute normalizations of the fake \PJGy sample, and of the rotated \PJGy sample in \PbPb collisions, are provided by the data.
-In \PbPb collisions, the rotated and fake \PJGy samples dominate the background.
-In \pp collisions, the region above the \PBpc mass strongly constrains the rotated \PJGy contribution, and the remaining background comes from \PB decays and fake \PJGy events.
+The normalizations of the fake \PJGy sample, and of the \PJGy + random $X$ sample in \PbPb collisions, are provided by the data.
+In \PbPb collisions, the \PJGy + random $X$ and fake \PJGy backgrounds are dominant.
+In \pp collisions, the region above the \PBpc mass strongly constrains the \PJGy + random $X$ contribution, and the remaining background comes from \PB decays and fake \PJGy events.